jessicaldale/manager-readme/README.md

 # What is this?
-I'm Jess Dale and this is my [Manager README](https://), a document that helps introduce you to my management style, philosophy, and expectations.
+I'm Jess Dale and this is my Manager README, a document that helps introduce you to my management style, philosophy, and expectations.
 The intended audience is primarily anyone who reports in to me, though anyone is free to read it - as well as provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a manager, and what I expect from you.

-I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
-Without your guidance, I will not be able to improve as a manager.
+If I've missed something here, or if you feel like there's a mismatch in what you've read versus what you've seen from me, please raise it.
+This is public with the intent that it will make it easier for you to hold me accountable!

 > Disclaimer:
 > This document does not apply to anyone else in the company, and solely reflects on my personal management style.